tbondwilkinson/dom-parts/README.md

 ## Motivation

+In many applications, JavaScript code needs to locate and mutate a set of "nodes of interest," often repeatedly.
+The current methodology for finding "nodes of interest" is either a full DOM tree walk or DOM queries.
+The browser could assist frameworks in locating and updating these nodes with new primitives that identify nodes and ranges of nodes at parse time, or by an imperative API that preserves relationships between nodes.

+### Hydration

+[Hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)) takes rendered HTML from a server and enhances it with JavaScript to add event listeners that can respond to user input.

+In hydration, the "nodes of interest" are visited and event listeners are added.

+### Templating

-In many applications, the HTML and CSS sent to the browser in the initial HTTP response does not constitute a static or even fully rendered page.
-In response to user input, as a loading optimization, or for other reasons the HTML of the page is dynamically modified by JavaScript to add, remove, or update content on the page.
-One common approach in frameworks is to use a static template and dynamic data to render or update the content of the page.
+Templating systems provide a mechanism for combining static template and dynamic data to render or update the content of the page.

 Templating systems come in many varieties, but most begin as a user-authored "template" that is parsed on the client or compiled to JavaScript or other web primitives:
 - [React's JSX/TSX](https://reactjs.org/docs/jsx-in-depth.html) which compiles to JavaScript.